ethereum-optimism/OPerating-manual/Developer Advisory Board Charter v1.1.md

 - (a) leading all board meetings and facilitating internal decisions.
 - (b) ensuring the Protocol Upgrade voting process is conducted efficiently and transparently.
-- (c) overseeing the board's primary, secondary, and tertiary functions.
+- (c) overseeing the board's primary and secondary functions.
 - (d) acting as the primary point of contact for the board and communicating its decisions to the Collective.
 - (e) tracking performance and drafting the end-of-term retrospective.